Men's South American Volleyball Championship

 The Men's South American Volleyball Championship is the official competition for senior men's national volleyball teams of South America, organized by the Confederación Sudamericana de Voleibol (CSV).
 The initial gap between championships was variable, but since 1967 they have been awarded every two years.
-The competition has been dominated by Brazil, which won 33 of the 34 editions.
-The only tournament not won by Brazil was the 1964 championship, when the team did not compete due to political turmoil in the country.
+The competition has been dominated by Brazil, which won 33 of the 35 editions.
+The first tournament not won by Brazil was the 1964 championship, when the team did not compete due to political turmoil in the country, and the tournament was won by Argentina.
+Recently, in the 2023 edition, Argentina won their second title, ending Brazil's dominance since 1967.